markpmlim/FisheyeToEquiRectangular/README.md

 ![](ExpectedOutput3.png)

-**Notes**: To save an image from a generated equirectangular texture, scaling is required because OpenGL's texture coordinate system is always in the ratio 1:1.
+**Notes**: To save an image from a generated equirectangular texture, scaling might be required because OpenGL's texture coordinate system is always in the ratio 1:1.

 The code for the fragment shader *FishEyeFragmentShader.glsl* was originally derived from the diagram below lifted from Paul Bourke's site: